odersky/sips/drafts/inlinemeta.md

    This hoisting is intended to preserve the semantics of method applications under inlining.
 A method call should have the same semantics with respect to side effects independently on whether the method was made `inline` or not.
+If an inline method has by-name parameters, then corresponding arguments are not hoisted.

    The rewriting is done on typed trees.
 Any references from the method body to its environment will be kept in the rewritten code.